-Draft Proposals Map
+Proposals Map

 In December 2016, Members of the Planning and Development Committee resolved to adopt the draft Proposal Map for Development Management purposes.
-A small number of minor amendments to the draft map have been made following the regulation 18 consultation.
-These are set out in a separate document titled 'Resultant changes to the Proposals Map'.
+A small number of minor amendments to the draft map have been made following the regulation 18 and regulation 19 consultation.
+These are set out in a separate document titled 'Final changes to the Proposals Map'.

-The Draft Proposals Map takes account of the updates and shows:
+The Proposals Map takes account of the updates and shows: